guardian/commercial/bundle/README.md

 ### Working locally with DCR

+#### Inside a Dev Container (ie. for Playwright in this repo)

+1. Run DCR in a Docker container.
+You can do this by running the script `./scripts/start-dcr-container`.
+     You can provide a commit hash as an argument to this script to run with a specific build, or leave blank to default to the build from the `main` branch.
+     The container image with a tag of the commit hash must be available in Github Container Registry for dotcom-rendering for this to work: https://github.com/guardian/dotcom-rendering/pkgs/container/dotcom-rendering

+     **N.b.
+This step is already included in the commands to start Playwright: `pnpm playwright:run` and `pnpm playwright:open`**

+2. In another terminal start the commercial dev server to serve the local bundle:

+    `pnpm serve`

+#### Outside of a Dev Container

 1. To point DCR to the local commercial bundle, in the `dotcom-rendering/dotcom-rendering` directory run:

     `COMMERCIAL_BUNDLE_URL=http://localhost:3031/graun.standalone.commercial.js PORT=3030 make dev`

     This will override `commercialBundleUrl` passed via the page config from PROD/CODE.

-1. In another terminal start the commercial dev server to serve the local bundle:
+2. In another terminal start the commercial dev server to serve the local bundle:

     `pnpm serve`